There is also doubt over whether there will be enough food on shelves.

 What about the UK’s other supermarkets?

-Lidl does not offer a home delivery service.
+Lidl does not offer home delivery or click and collect services.

 Meanwhile, both the Co-op and Iceland will offer slots closer to the big day.